achiestdragon/leggie/README.txt

  with the upper leg sections horizontal
  not sure if this is a pwm issue or just down to servo power at the moment so working on this
+ UPDATE:-  seems to be a down to power supply issue current limiting issue upgrading on board servo power, fix in progress

 3d printing requirements